Micro-Novelty/IntegratedPipeline-Specialized-Non-LLM-AI-Agent-Framework/README.md

      - scikit-learn
      - numpy
      - psutil

-   - Download AbstractIntegratedModule binaries from pip or release section:
+   - (Optional) Install AbstractIntegratedModule Raw binaries from release section:

 [=] for labels assignation:
 - CSV file that contains training labels and titles used for training and prediction label map, example will be provided below, Go to Step's for in-depth Usage below.